phenogit/phenogit.github.io/kit-korner-notes.markdown

                 2N      : Ask
                     Short suit shown in coded manner
                 3C/3D/3H: Long/help suit game tries in coded manner
+            2N: Long/help suit game try in clubs
+            3C: Long/help suit game try in diamonds
+            3D: Long/help suit game try in spades
+            3H: Non-invitational, but partner is permitted to bid game with a super hand
         2S: Strong jump shift, solid or semi-solid suit(at most 1 loser) with slam interest
     1S: 5+ card suit, 11-15
         1N: Semi-forcing, with a non-minimum partner will bid even if he has to bid a 3-card minor